badal1443/myk8s/kubeconfig.md

 If config file is  `$HOME/.kube/config` no need to provide it as an argument to kubectl command.
 Use:

 `kubectl get pod`

+> This config file is in YAML, but we never create this as a kubernetes object.

+#### Command to view default config file
+> kubectl config view

+#### Command to view specific config file
+> kubectl config view --kubeconfig=path to config file

+#### Change the context of kubeconfig to use another cluster.
+> kubectl config use-context username@clustername